Lunaris-Surf/TF2PL/README.md

 ## Versioning and releases

 The repository root [`VERSION`](VERSION) file is the single source of truth for the public release version.
 It contains a three-part semantic version such as `2.0.0`.

+For the absolute earliest builds, visit [GitHub Actions](https://github.com/Lunaris-Surf/TF2PL/actions) and download an artifact from a successful workflow run.
+These builds contain the newest changes but receive less testing and may be unstable.
+[GitHub Releases](https://github.com/Lunaris-Surf/TF2PL/releases) are reserved for comparatively stable builds intended for general use.

 - Change `VERSION` when preparing a release.
 - CMake reads its major, minor, and patch values automatically.